 Gay Ibiza Guide

 Gay Ibiza’s reputation as a beach party island is almost mythical!
-With stunning sand beaches and legendary nightlife the reputation is well-deserved.
-But the Island also has a tranquil and sophisticated side satisfying those seeking a more relaxed gay holiday escape.
+The island has stunning sandy beaches and is famous for its legendary nightlife.
+But the Ibiza also has a tranquil and sophisticated side for those seeking a more relaxed gay holiday.

 Ibiza, Europe’s Summer beach playground.

 Ibiza is one of 4 Balearic Islands in the Mediterranean, 50 miles from the coast of Spain.
-“La Isla Blanca” has been welcoming gay visitors for decades with a welcoming gay scene.
+“La Isla Blanca” has been welcoming gay visitors for decades with a vibrant gay scene.

 Ibiza’s old town is home to the best gay bars on the Island.